1. Stopped By The Police On The Street, Now What?

 g.
 Can they take my picture or record me?

-Yes, a police officer is allowed to take your pictures after you have arrested.
+Yes, a police officer is allowed to take your pictures after you have been arrested.

 h.
 Can they ask me where I am going and why?